JosChavz/web-differences/README.md

 The Photographer class is responsible for taking the screenshots of the pages.
 It will be using the *"selenium-webdriver"* library to take the screenshots.

 [FUTURE: The Photographer class will be able to take full screenshots of the page in different resolutions.
 This is to ensure that all devices are covered.]

+## Future Implementations

+- [ ] Implement a caching system to reduce the time of the program
+- [ ] Implement multi-threading to increase the speed of the program
+- [ ] Implement a full screenshot of the page for different dimensions
+- [ ] Implement a visual report of the differences
+- [ ] Leverage off Docker to run the program with the respected Chrome version
+- [ ] Create different Docker containers for other browsers